protocol/research-website/content/posts/202104-snarkpack/index.md

 SNARKs are __*Succinct Non-interactive ARguments of Knowledge*__; in short, one can prove to a verifier, in a succinct way, that they executed a computation correctly with the correct inputs .
 They have *tremendously* impacted the blockchain world by opening multiple uses cases that were previously impracticable, such as anonymous transactions ([Zcash](https://z.cash/)), fast light clients / compact blockchain ([Celo](https://celo.org/), [Mina](https://minaprotocol.com)), and provable decentralized storage ([Filecoin](https://www.filecoin.com/)).

 The most promiment SNARK system deployed in production is the construction proposed by [Jens Groth in Eurocrypt 2016](https://eprint.iacr.org/2016/260) that showed how to obtain a succinct proof of knowledge with an efficient verifier for any arithmetic circuits.
-Note that this proof system requires a Structured Reference String: a vector of elements specially crafted for a specific computation.
+Note that this proof system requires a **structured reference string**: a vector of elements specially crafted for a specific computation.
 To generate the SRS, we need to run a trusted setup, a *complicated* setup ceremony run by multiple users to generate keys that provers and verifiers require.
-The Groth16 system has been implemented in multiple frameworks and programming languages and is the most used SNARK system to this day.
+The Groth16 system has been implemented in multiple frameworks and programming languages and is the most-used SNARK system to this day.
 To give a sense of proportion, the Filecoin network verifies more than *2 million Groth16 SNARKs per day* (more info [here](https://spacegap.github.io/#/)) !

 Due to its rapid and massive adoption, systems that use SNARKs face a **scalability challenge** similar to [current issues](https://education.district0x.io/general-topics/ethereum-scaling/introduction-to-ethereum-scaling/) Ethereum is facing.
 The reason is that all the nodes in the network have to process each proof individually to agree on the final state, and thereby this enforces an implicit limit as to how many proofs the network can verify per day.

-There are multiple solutions that came up to face this challenge with respect to SNARKs.
-The most recent and efficient is based on the notion of *proof carrying data* that enables fully recursive proof system: one proof can verify another proof and the level of recursion is infinite.
+Multiple solutions have been developed to face this challenge with respect to SNARKs.
+The most recent and efficient is based on the notion of **proof carrying data** that enables fully recursive proof system: one proof can verify another proof and the level of recursion is infinite.
 This is the approach that the [Mina protocol](https://minaprotocol.com) and [Halo2](https://github.com/zcash/halo2) (from Zcash) are currently pursuing.
 Unfortunately, this approach requires a complete new proof system which is incompatible with the current Groth16 proof system.
 Ideally we'd like to be able to scale the current proofs that we have now in production.

 Fortunately, a [result](https://eprint.iacr.org/2019/1177) that came out in 2019 from Bunz, Maller,  Mishra ,  Tyagi and Vesely showed a rather elegant solution to **aggregate Groth16 proofs** together, giving a logarithmic sized proof and not requiring any change in the proof system itself!
 In other words, one can aggregate current proofs and bring scalability to the current systems without drastic changes!